mehrnoosh-hk/dottAssignment/readMe.md

 Table of contents:

  1. [How to set up and run this app](https://github.com/MehrnooshIO/dottAssignment/tree/dev#how-to-set-up-and-run-this-app)
- 2. API Reference
+ 2. Reference
- 2.1.
-Util Class
- 2.2.
-NearestWhitePixel Class
+ 3. Errors and Error Handling
- 3. Improvements suggestions:
+ 4. Improvements suggestions:
- 3.1

 ## How to Set up and Run this APP